-Configure health checks for your Classic Load Balancer - Elastic Load Balancing
+Health checks for the instances for your Classic Load Balancer - Elastic Load Balancing

-Configure health checks for your Classic Load Balancer
+Health checks for the instances for your Classic Load Balancer

 Your Classic Load Balancer periodically sends requests to its registered instances to test their status.
 These tests are called health checks.
 The status of the instances that are healthy at the time of the health check is InService.
 The status of any instances that are unhealthy at the time of the health check is OutOfService.
 The load balancer performs health checks on all registered instances, whether the instance is in a healthy state or an unhealthy state.